Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/a-layer-based-evaluation-of-signed-language-writing-systems/essay.md

 It is better described more carefully:

 - strong on why signed languages need writing
-- weak and biased on what kind of writing supposedly follows
+- less supported, and shaped by alphabetic bias, on what kind of writing follows

 The declared dependencies are therefore uneven.
 Grushkin solves a conceptual and advocacy layer by showing why signed languages need writing.
 The alphabetic recommendation assumes that transfer into English can govern orthographic design and leaves the signed written unit, spatial composition, text model, infrastructure, and comparative evidence unresolved.